 For starters, we can learn to release our expectations.
-Stop predicting the endings.
-Try to live more flexibly.
+Stop predicting a sure ending.
+Live more flexibly.
 Bend without breaking.
 When we hold our scripts loosely, we’re less likely to be caught off guard when edits are written in.

 - Embrace the mystery.

 Then we can keep reading to see what’s on the next page.
-We learn to welcome the unknown, instead of hiding from it.
-Surprises bring hidden gifts with them, if we can lift open hands.
+We learn to be inquisitive about the unknown, instead of hiding from it.
+Some surprises are bad, for sure, but other surprises bring hidden gifts with them.
+Stay curious.

-For both Don and for the unknown person on the bridge, the story isn’t over.
-They both live on.
-We just can’t see the new pages being written.
+For the unknown person on the bridge, the story still isn’t over.
+They still live on.
+We just can’t see yet the new pages being written.
 God picks up the story on the other side.

 The Page You’re On

 Making peace with the unknown is a lifelong journey.
-It’s not easy to trust the hard things.
-And we need to feel the sadness when it comes.
+It’s not easy to trust in the hard parts of our stories.
+We need to be aware and feel the sadness when it comes.

-But when we learn to live freely, instead of manipulating the words into what we want them to say, we can fully live the page we’re on.
+But when we learn to live freely, instead of manipulating the words into what we think they should say, we can fully live the page we’re on.
 We can stay in the story of the present, not jump ahead.

-I still haven’t heard who the mystery person was who died on the bridge last Saturday.
+I still haven’t heard who the mystery person was who died on the bridge that Saturday.
 I probably won’t.
 Not every life makes the news.
 Or has a funeral.
 Or gets an obituary.

 But every life is a story that matters.
 To somebody here.
 To somebody already gone.
 And to God who writes each life into being.

-At the end of Outdoor Church that Saturday, I asked Brenda if she wanted prayer.
+At the end of Outdoor Church, I asked Brenda if she wanted to pray.
 She said she’d rather pray for the person who died than for herself.

-So we prayed for God’s grace to welcome this person into the kingdom.
-For this person to know deep love.
-For he or she to finally enjoy the peace of complete healing.
+So we thanked God for grace as this person was welcomed fresh into eternal love an hour earlier.
+We were glad this person now knew deep love.
+That they could finally enjoy the peace of complete healing.

 Brenda prayed thanks that she had survived five times when she had wanted to die.
 And I prayed thanks that Brenda is still here.

-But I won’t be leaving behind the stories themselves.
+We are each filling in the blank pages now of our 2023 chapters.
+Our previous chapters are already written, but they are not complete.
 The stories continue on.
 The ones we read.
 And the ones we no longer see.